gbowne1/ProgrammerNotes/connect-to-psql.md

 # PostgreSQL

 This documentation is about using the psql command line.
+This is based on some testing I have done.

 Check to see if its already installed using `dpkg -l postgresql`